Skip to content

 Unit 61 Overview

-Unit 61 sits northeast of Gunnison in the central Colorado mountains.
-The Gunnison National Forest makes up the bulk of the unit’s public land, with the Fossil Ridge and West Elk wilderness areas anchoring the high country.
-The terrain runs from sagebrush flats along the valley floor at 7,800 feet up through dark timber, aspen parks, and alpine basins topping out above 12,500 feet.
+Positioned northeast of Gunnison in the central Colorado mountains, Unit 61 centers on the Gunnison National Forest, with the Fossil Ridge and West Elk wilderness areas anchoring the high country.
+Elevation ranges from sagebrush flats along the valley floor at 7,800 feet up through dark timber, aspen parks, and alpine basins topping out above 12,500 feet.

 Data referenced from Colorado Parks and Wildlife (CPW) herd management reports and harvest statistics.
 Always verify current regulations at cpw.state.co.us.